Hey friend. 🙂 I’m so glad you’re here. Pull up a chair and grab a coffee, because I’m gonna get really real with you today.

 Lately as I’ve scrolled Instagram profiles, blogs, and watched YouTube videos for Christian girls, I’ve noticed a common theme, and it’s this: Confidence talks.

 We all struggle with similar insecurities, so we’re trying to help each other with confidence and self-love messages.
 We spend our time reminding each other of our value, and that’s not a bad thing.
-I think the communities of Christian young women on social media is beautiful.
+I think the communities of Christian young women on social media is beautiful, and there are so many sweet souls there!
 But, in the abundance of encouragement, we’ve failed to do the most important thing…

 We aren’t addressing the root of our insecurity.